Skip to content

 Overview

 Studying human geography involves understanding the similarities and differences between places on Earth.
-Geographers explore the intricacies of diverse cultures and regions, focusing on climate zones and landforms in physical geography and on cultural attributes like language, ethnicity, religion, political alliances, and economic interdependence in human geography.
+Geographers explore the intricacies of diverse cultures and regions, focusing on physical geography's climate zones and landforms and cultural attributes like language, ethnicity, religion, political alliances, and economic interdependence in human geography.

-If you have an interest in traveling or exploring specific countries, you're already an amateur geographer.
+You're already an amateur geographer if you are interested in traveling or exploring specific countries.
 This course will cover physical geography, including climate zones and landforms, and delve into the complexities of human geography.

 Get additional information, including course listings and class descriptions.